gordonfrog/dda-new/README.md

 │   │                   underscore-min.js
 ```

-For configure the listeners we have to declare the same that in publisher:Queue,Topic exchange,bind and connectionFactory configured for rabbitMQ host.
+To configure the listeners we have to declare the same that was done in publisher (Queue,Topic exchange,bind and connectionFactory configured for rabbitMQ host).
-Look listener configuration:
+Listener configuration:

 ```java
         @Bean(name="containerCustomer")